pyusbos/Boston-restaurants-on-Yelp/README.md

 # Boston-restaurants-on-Yelp
-Gathering, scraping, munging and cleaning data from different sources: Yelp API, csv files, and Yelp web scraping.
-Then reformatting the data to fit in to the conceptual database model.
+Working on the data of Boston restaurants on Yelp.
+Gathering, scraping, munging and cleaning data from three sources: Yelp API, raw csv data and Yelp web scraper with beautifulsoup.
+Then reformatting the data to fit a conceptual database model.
+Also auditing the quality and estimate the amount of the data.
+Last, writing a report explaining all of the code, results and files.